gvwilson/thirdbit/src/fiction/iffy/index.md

 "Uh huh,"
 Iffy said without moving.
-"Must be pretty affin' special for it to chance bein' scragged for blowin' stuff up."
+"Must be pretty affin' special for it to chance blowin' itself up or bein' scragged for sabotage."

 When Wales didn't answer she prodded the case next to her with her boot again.
 "That *was* you and them, wasn't it?
 The 'splosion back there?"